electrumsv/electrumsv/docs/website/content/articles/stolen-coins.rst

 So the question might be asked, why would they spend any time helping us investigate how they were stolen?

-- If the user intends on reporting the theft to some authority, then any information we can help them find, may be of assistance.
+If the user intends on reporting the theft to some authority, then any information we can help them find, may be of assistance.
 However, I have yet to see any instances where someone has reported theft of coins to the authorities, and had any resolution to their satisfaction.
+This does not mean that no-one has.
 I expect most users will give up and shake their fist in frustration that Bitcoin transactions are not reversible.
+Others will be aware that their hard drive contains personal data they do not want to give out, or that they have material obtained from P2P networks that might make them liable for crimes of various natures, whether copyright or other.

-- The user might be mistaken.
+The user might also be mistaken.
 Several Electrum Core reports were from people that did not understand their wallet or much about how it worked, and often were just misreading things.
 However, this is likely to be hinted at in any initial screenshots that the user provides in their initial report.
 It might be worth improving the checklist to filter this out for sure.

 It's even prohibitively hard to safely aid us in investigating the cause, if the assumption is that it is best for them to stop using the computer because it might be hacked.
-We should give

 Shared frustration
 ~~~~~~~~~~~~~~~~~~